Go-to Instagram Marketing Strategies for Higher Education

 Even if you have a very small campus, you can still look to your location to help you create arresting visuals that capture what makes your town or city special, and get prospective students excited about it as a study destination.

-Like Twitter and Facebook, Instagram uses hashtags to categorize posts, and these can also be extremely important when it comes to amplifying the reach of your content.
+Like Twitter and Facebook, Instagram uses hashtags to categorize posts, and they can be a key part of your Instagram for higher education strategy, serving to amplify the reach of your content.
 Try to research popular and trending hashtags on the site to find ones which are relevant to your post, and include them in your text to maximize your potential visibility.

 Example: This post from Stanford Engineering uses the #IAmAnEngineer hashtag, which was adopted to promote diversity and inclusiveness in the field.
 The post features a relevant and insightful interview from one of the school’s female lecturers.